-The mid-term evaluations carried out for the current programmes in the area of justice have confirmed the overall effectiveness of the programmes, but they have also identified a number of problems such as a dilution of funds ('saupoudrage') amongst many small-scale projects with limited impact.
+The mid-term evaluations carried out for the current programmes in the area of rights and citizenship have confirmed the overall effectiveness of the programmes, but they have also identified a number of problems such as a dilution of funds ('saupoudrage') amongst many small-scale projects with limited impact.
 Despite the fact that funding is allocated to a multitude of projects, there is no balanced geographical spread among the organisations which receive funding.
-The midterm evaluations agree that more should be done to improve the dissemination and exploitation of results and outputs of the funded activities.
+The mid-term evaluations agree that more should be done to improve the dissemination and exploitation of results and outputs of the funded activities.
 Improvement in dissemination goes hand in hand with improvement in the evaluation and monitoring.
 The mid-term evaluations and the public consultation highlighted in terms of efficiency the complex and bureaucratic procedures that the applicants are facing.
 From an administrative point of view the multiplication of procedures for the different programmes imposes a high administrative burden on the Commission.
-The multiplication of procedures and the high administrative burden contribute to increasing the length of procedures.
+The multiplication of procedures.
 Merging the programmes would address this issue and create synergies between the programmes.